- Overview of the Barnet Anstees

 - Helena Ann Anstee (b 1886 Hendon, died an infant in 1887);

-- Henry Benjamin Anstee (b 1887 Hendon, married Mary [May] Rothwell in 1911 in Blackburn and had numerous children in Blackburn including Arthur Anstee (b 1922 died 1925 Blackburn).
+- Henry Benjamin Anstee (b 1887 Hendon, not to be confused with Henry Benjamin Anstee (b 1890 Hammersmith).
+In the 1911 Census he was an engine cleaner boarding at 170 Bolton Road Blackburn.
+Later in 1911 he married Mary [May] Rothwell in Blackburn and had numerous children in Blackburn including Arthur Anstee (b 1922 died 1925 Blackburn).
 Henry died in 1965 buried at New Row Methodist Churchyard in Livesey, Blackburn (Grave Number: 150 Section/Plot: B).
 His widow was also buried there in 1968);

 - Arthur Leonard Anstee (b 1895 Barnet – an Anstey Hero);

-- Florence Annie Anstee (b 1903 Barnet, died in 1922 buried at New Row Methodist Churchyard in Livesey, Blackburn (Grave Number: 150 Section/Plot: B))
+- Florence Annie Anstee (b 1903 Barnet, living with her parents in the 1911 Census.
+She died in 1922 buried at New Row Methodist Churchyard in Livesey, Blackburn (Grave Number: 150 Section/Plot: B))

 By the 1891 Census they were living at Florence Street, Hendon, Arthur Anstee was a bricklayer (Ethel J. Dunks, a “niece” was also living with them).
 By the 1901 Census they were at 12, Wood Street, Chipping Barton (Herts), Barnet (Mary Buckell “aunt” was also living with them).
 By the 1911 Census they were living at 48 Wood Street Barnet, Chipping Barnet – Arthur was a “jobbing builder“.